 Event: Habitat Restoration Workday

-Join the Habitat Restoration Program at Point Reyes National Seashore on Sunday, September 27 to help protect and restore endangered plant and wildlife habitat at Abbott's Lagoon.
+Join the Habitat Restoration Program at Point Reyes National Seashore on Sunday, September 24 to help remove invasive cape-ivy (Delairea odorata) near Pierce Ranch in the Tule Elk Reserve.
+Cape-ivy, a vine from South Africa, can cause harm to native plants, nesting songbirds, and fish, and we are working to keep it out of the drainage into Tomales Bay.
 Visit one of the most beautiful areas in the park and learn about local plant ecology while you work alongside park staff to carry out ecological restoration projects.
 Get involved, meet new people, and make a positive impact on your environment!

 To hold this workday, we need at least four confirmed participants.
-Please contact Ellen Hamingson at 415-464-5196 or by email by noon on Thursday, September 24, so that she can plan accordingly.
-If the workday has to be cancelled due to lack of participants, I will send an email Thursday 5 p.m. to those who have responded.
+Please contact Ellen Hamingson at 415-464-5196 or by email by 4 pm on Thursday, September 21, so that she can plan accordingly.
+She will be in touch with those who respond if inclement weather or lack of participants forces cancellation of the workday.

 As a special bonus, this event will be included in National Public Lands Day.
 Be part of a nationwide event in support of our parks.
 Those participating may receive a coupon (mailed later) good for free admission to one fee-charging national park within the next 12 months.

 Meet at 9 am in front of the Bear Valley Visitor Center.
 As always, please bring sturdy shoes, extra warm layers. water, and lunch.
-We'll carpool or caravan to a parking spot.
+We'll carpool or caravan to Tomales Point Trailhead.
 Tools and gloves will be provided.
 We will work until 1 pm, and then have lunch on site.